 Supercomputing Services at Penn State

-Penn State ICS operates and continuously improves ICS-ACI, the university’s high performance research cloud.
+Penn State ICDS operates and continuously improves ICDS-ACI, the university’s high performance research cloud.
 Here’s what you you need to know and do to get started using the system.

 - Knowledge of the Linux/UNIX command-line interface

 - Knowledge of how to use Environment Modules

 - A basic understanding of how high-performance computing (HPC) or “supercomputing” works